RomanLut/hx_espnow_rc/doc/mapping.md

 `"op": { "name" : "AXIS_SWITCH", "parm" : "AXIS4", "channel" : 5 }`

-This action is used to implement switch using self-sentering axis.
-Channel value is switched between 1000/2000 values when axis is moved left or right.
+This action is used to implement switch using self-centering axis.
+Channel value is switched between 1000/2000 values when axis is moved min or max.

 **parm** is axis name.